dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 With Blazor, developers can take advantage of the following benefits when developing form-based solutions:

-* NET data types used throughout the entire life of the request
+* .NET data types used throughout the entire life of the request
 * No need for additional coded API endpoints
 * No need to write code to pass JSON between the front and back-end
 * Ability to reuse the same validation code on the server and client